 Get 20% off Brain Food for a limited time only!

 Over the next two weeks in honour of Mental Health Awareness Week, we want to shine a light on the importance of nourishing your brain health, giving the tools you need to optimize and make the most of one our our most valuable tools!
 The overwhelming evidence that continues to emerge constantly highlights the need to protect one of our most fascinating organs!
-That’s why, for a limited time only we’ve added Brain Food into our offer to get 20% off when you download our Stress & Anxiety eBook which you can head to here.
+That’s why, for a limited time only we’ve added Brain Food into our offer to get 20% off when you download our Brain & Cognition ebook.
 If you haven’t already, don't forget to check out our blog ‘Nourishing your Brain’ for more top tips!.